-Dental implants from Tomball dentists, Kevin Nail and James Geer, replace teeth with stability and beauty.
+Dental implants from Tomball dentist, James Geer, replace teeth with stability and beauty.
 Learn details about these amazing prosthetics.

 No tooth replacement option works as well as the modern dental implant.
-Expertly placed by Tomball dentists, Dr. Kevin Nail and Dr. James Geer, these artificial teeth reside in the patient’s jaw bone, providing a secure foundation for healthy chewing and speaking and for outstanding aesthetics.
+Expertly placed by Tomball dentist, Dr. James Geer, these artificial teeth reside in the patient’s jaw bone, providing a secure foundation for healthy chewing and speaking and for outstanding aesthetics.

 The anatomy of the dental implant

 A dental implant has 3 parts: